2011 24 Hours of Le Mans: Night to dawn

 Two cars that were among the top three in LMP2 retired.
-Russo lost control of the third-place Pecom car in the Porsche Curves, when it suddenly drove right into the barrier.
+Russo lost control of the third-place PeCom car in the Porsche Curves when it suddenly drove right into the barrier.
 Watts' Strakka entry struck a kerb and damaged the car's front aerodynamics.
-Before Watts smelled oil and stopped the car at the first Mulsanne chicane due to a suspected oil cooler issue, a front nose cone change during pit stop fixed the problem.
+Before Watts smelled oil and stopped the car at the first Mulsanne chicane due to a suspected oil cooler issue, a front nose cone change during a pit stop fixed the problem.
 Watts abandoned the car after telemetry determined that it should not be restarted.
 Kraihamer was lapping faster than Karim Ojjeh's No. 41 Greaves car and overtook him to reclaim the LMP2 lead in the No. 48 Oreca since he had made one fewer pit stop.
 When the Nos.
 7 and 8 Peugeots exchanged third overall during a pit stop cycle, Ayari's Singatech car passed João Barbosa and for third in LMP2.
 Pagenaud and his teammate Davidson closed up to Fässler's No. 2 Audi and took first and second just before the third deployment of the safety cars.
-Jean-Christophe Boullion substantially damaged the front of the No. 13 Rebellion in an accident at the Porsche Curves but he was unhurt.
+Jean-Christophe Boullion substantially damaged the front of the No. 13 Rebellion in an accident at the Porsche Curves.
+He was unhurt.
 Marshals removed the vehicle and cleaned up the wreckage.

 As racing continued in the early morning, the first three entries were all close together.
-Fässler moved from third to first after a pit stop cycle, but lost the lead when Davidson overtook him on the inside entering Indianapolis corner.
+Fässler moved from third to first after a pit stop cycle, but lost the lead when Davidson overtook him on the inside, entering the Indianapolis corner.
 Davidson flat-spotted the No. 7 Peugeot's front wheels at the first Mulsanne chicane while under pressure from Fässler through the Porsche Curves, allowing Fässler to reclaim the lead.
 The safety cars were deployed for the fourth time when Christophe Bourret beached the No. 70 Larbre Porsche on the edge of the gravel in the Porsche Curves and reversed back onto the track.
 Stéphane Ortelli then stopped the No. 59 Ferrari on the track and required assistance from marshals and trackside equipment for recovery.
 David Hallyday damaged the front-right corner of the No. 48 Oreca LMP2 entry at Arnage corner while attempting to maintain tyre temperature.
 Hallyday abandoned the car on the run-off area during the safety car period.
-The Oreca's retirement promoted Mallieux's No. 28 Signatech car to second in LMP2 and Christophe Bouchut's No. 33 Level 5 Motorsports entry to third in category.
+The Oreca's retirement promoted Mallieux's No. 28 Signatech car to second in LMP2 and Christophe Bouchut's No. 33 Level 5 Motorsports entry to third in class.